AliNisarAhmed/my-notes/Networks/ccna/08-OSPF.md

 `R1(config-router)# auto-cost reference-bandwidth <megabits_per_second>`

-Ensure that Reference bandwidth is consistent across all OSPF Routers in th nw
+Ensure that Reference bandwidth is consistent across all OSPF Routers in the nw

 ![[Pasted image 20230514134153.png]]